What's the deal with this site?

 This web site is a purely personal undertaking--I don't work for the city, or a developer, or a real estate company, or the Nationals, or a PR firm, or anything.
 I do work for the Washington Post, but as a computer geek, not as a reporter or editor: I created and maintain the newsroom's internal web site, and also develop web applications for internal newsroom use.

-In 2007 and 2008, the Post's District Extra section began publishing excerpts from this blog, as a column called "Ballpark and Beyond."
-But the Post doesn't exert any editorial control over this site--it's still completely my own obsession.
+In 2007 and 2008, the Post's District Extra section published excerpts from this blog, as a column called "Ballpark and Beyond."
+But the Post has never exerted any editorial control over this site (beyond my own generalized fear of not wanting to do anything that would get me fired)--it's still completely my own obsession.

 As for the name of the site, "JDLand" was not coined as part of my coverage in Near Southeast--it's just the domain name I made up for myself back in 1996 when I wanted to post my own web page.

 So, if you're out and about in Near Southeast and you see a goofball standing in the street taking pictures (with hair a color of red that may or may not be found in nature), feel free to say hi, because that's me.